hashicorp/terraform-provider-google-beta/website/docs/r/healthcare_dataset.html.markdown

 * `self_link` -
-  The fully qualifed name of this dataset
+  The fully qualified name of this dataset

 ## Timeouts